naoshibaikyu/wilyswarriors/CR_XMAS_2017_ACT_IV.md

 HornetShocked: What the?!

-GhostFutureSpook: Hornet Man, I was sent here for you...
+GhostFutureScary: Hornet Man, I was sent here for you...
 I am-

 HornetAngry: **DEATH!!**

 GhostFuture: Huh?
+Not, I'm-

 GhostFuturePunched: *OOF!*